Rudolph Valentino: Legacy

 After Valentino's death, many of his films were reissued to help pay his estate expenses.
 Many were reissued well into the 1930s, long after the demise of silent film.
 Several books were written, including one by Rambova.
 A photo montage print showed Valentino arriving in Heaven and being greeted by Enrico Caruso.
 Over the years, a "woman in black" carrying a red rose has come to mourn at Valentino's crypt, usually on the anniversary of his death.
 Several myths surround the woman, though it seems the first woman in black was actually a publicity stunt cooked up by press agent Russel Birdwell in 1928.
 A woman named Ditra Flame claimed to be the original "woman in black".
 Several copycats have followed over the years.
 Although originally a PR stunt, it has become a tradition.
 The current "woman in black" is motion picture historian Karie Bible.
-This myth of "woman in black" was also a source of inspiration for the song "Long Black Veil."
+This myth of the "woman in black" was also a source of inspiration for the song "Long Black Veil."